 The dribbles of drool that teething causes can result in skin irritation that leads to a rash.
 Teething rashes can develop on the cheeks, chin, neck

-The National Health Service of the United Kingdom (NHS) reports that infants can have rashes as young as a few days old.
+The NHS reports that infants can have rashes as young as a few days old.
 Likewise, teething can begin as early as two months old, so it's helpful to be aware of these other types of rashes that can occur on or near your child's face or mouth:

-- Eczema can occur anywhere on your baby's body and looks dried, cracked and red.
+- Eczema can occur anywhere on your baby's body, and looks dry, cracked and red.

-toxicumpresents as blotchy red skin.
-It appears only in newborns and affects at least half of infants in the first few days or weeks after birth.
+toxicumpresents itself as blotchy red skin.
+It only appears in newborns, and affects at least half of infants in the first few days or weeks after birth.

 - Hand, foot and mouth disease is a virus marked by a blistery rash around the mouth, hands

-andfeet (thus the name).
-It can also present with mouth sores or a mild fever, and usually lasts about a week, says the NHS.
+andfeet (hence the name).
+It can also be present with mouth sores or a mild fever, and usually lasts about a week, says the NHS.

-- Hives are typically a result of food allergy and show up as bright red, itchy bumps that can occur anywhere on the body.
-Ask your pediatrician about using antihistamines if your baby gets hives after eating.
+- Hives are typically a result of a food allergy, and show up as bright red, itchy bumps that can occur anywhere on the body.
+Ask your paediatrician about using antihistamines if your baby gets hives after eating.

 Unlike these four conditions, a rash from teething will occur only on your baby's face or neck